 IMPORTANCE OF HIV VIRAL LOAD MEASUREMENTS

 Studies have shown HIV-1 RNA levels to be a predictor of the time to progression to acquired immunodeficiency syndrome (AIDS) and death that is independent of CD4 cell counts [1-6].
 Viral load measurements are also useful in determining when to initiate antiretroviral therapy, and in monitoring the response to such therapy [7-11].
-(See "Selecting antiretroviral regimens for the treatment naive HIV-infected patient".)
-In specific situations (neonatal infection and acute infection), HIV-1 RNA levels also may be useful in establishing the diagnosis of HIV infection, but HIV antibody tests are primarily used for this purpose.
-(See "Diagnostic assays for HIV infection".)
+(See "Selecting antiretroviral regimens for the treatment-naïve HIV-infected patient" and "Patient monitoring during HIV antiretroviral therapy".)

 LABORATORY METHODS FOR QUANTITATION OF HIV-1 RNA